cgarbin/cot6930-natural-language-processing/assignment2/README.md

     python3 toarff.py input-file.txt > output-file.arff

-At this point we have an ARFF file, ready to load in Weka.
+At this point we should have two ARFF files, one for the train dataset and one for the test data set, ready to load in Weka.

-### Inspecting the data
+### Inspecting the train dataset

+#### Loading the train dataset and checking class representations

-In this section we will inspect the data using Weka.
-The goals are to have a genreal understanding of the and to check if there are problems with the dataset that could affect training and evaluation.
+In this section we will inspect the train dataset using Weka.
+The goals are to have a general understanding of the datset and to check if there are problems with that could affect training and evaluation.

 A possible problem is class imbalance within each dataset (train and test) and across them.
 Ideally the classes should be balanced within and across the datasets.

-Starting with the train dataset, the steps to load and inspect in Weka:
+To load and inspect in Weka:

 1. Choose the Explorer option
 2. Open the train dataset

-Weka shows the classes and the number of samples in each class.

 ![Inspecting the train dataset](./pics/inspect-train-dataset.png)